After the refi boom, can Quicken keep rocketing higher?

-DETROIT Quicken Loans Inc, once an obscure online mortgage player, seized on the refinancing boom to become the nation's third largest mortgage lender, behind only Wells Fargo & Co and JPMorgan Chase & Co.
+DETROIT Quicken Loans Inc, once an obscure online mortgage player, seized on the refinancing boom to become the nation's third largest mortgage lender, behind only Wells Fargo & Co (WFC.N) and JPMorgan Chase & Co (JPM.N).

 Now, with the refi market saturated, Quicken faces a pivotal challenge – convincing home buyers to trust that emotional transaction to a website instead of the banker next door.